Non-conjugate variational Bayes for pseudo-likelihood mixed effect models: Variational loss function derivation

-We here derive the explicit expressions of the $\Psi$-functions shown in Table~\ref{tab:psi_function_examples}.
-To do so, we first define $\delta_0$ as the Dirac delta function at $0$, we denote $x \sim \N(\mu, \nu^2)$ the generic Gaussian random variable with mean $\mu \in \R$ and variance $\nu^2 > 0$ and we set the non random constants $a, b \in \R$ and $c > 0$.
+We here derive the explicit closed-form expressions of the variational loss functions $\Psi_r(y, \xi, \nu^2)$ under several pseudo-likelihood specifications.
+To do so, we first define $\delta_0$ as the Dirac delta function at $0$, we denote by $x \sim \N(\xi, \nu^2)$ the generic Gaussian random variables with mean $\xi \in \R$ and variance $\nu^2 > 0$ and we set the non-random constants $a, b \in \R$ and $c > 0$.
 Then, we recall the following identities: